Capstone-Team-Fast/fast-frontend/README.md

 - Deselect button is not working on Routing page
 - Pressing enter while selecting user on Routing page causes page to submit

+### Next features:
+- Add a confirmation dialog when deleting a data entry

 #Installation

 - Install latest version of [Nodejs](https://nodejs.org/en/download/) and [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)